-I love the flavor of this sleep elixir.
+I love the flavor of this warm milk sleep recipe.
 No surprise, it tastes just like custard!
 Here’s how you can personalize it to suit your tastes:

 Add 1 tbsp organic blackstrap molasses in place of (or in addition to) the raw honey.
 Molasses is a sleep super food, and it was the main ingredient in my molasses sleep tonic.
 Molasses is an insomnia buster because 1 tablespoon has 48 grams of magnesium, a mineral your body needs to begin the process of sleep.

 You can also add 1/4 tsp of pink Himalayan sea salt.
 Himalayan sea salt helps your insomnia by regulating sleep hormones and helps to keep blood sugar levels stable.

 Adding Ceylon cinnamon is optional, but if you do, you’ll be regulating blood sugar and improving blood circulation.
 Just remember to use pure Ceylon cinnamon in your cinnamon sleep drink.
 Cheap “cinnamons” sold in grocery stores are usually cassia, not cinnamon at all.

 Related: If you’re looking for a non-dairy or vegan sleep drink, try this Sweet and Dreamy Warm Almond Milk Sleep Recipe.